|For CY1500 Grade S - S/U module with Satisfactory. Semester GPA 5.0, cGPA 4.96|

 Before the final paper, Dr Fedor will tell you what you need to study, which is really all that came up for the final paper.
 Out of 100, 90 marks are standard questions (very similar to clicker/hmwk question that he tells you to study).
 I think I didn’t do the 10 marks harder question properly, I think there is a huge hole in the claim I made.
 And one of the easier question I don’t know why I did it wrongly.
 It is like an illusion hahaha.
 That was worth about 5 marks?
 I am not sure.
 And many people did really well, so… hopefully I can still get an A. The questions are actually not easy, when you see it for the first time.
 But it is so similar to the tutorial/clicker questions that it becomes really easy because you just had to apply the same thinking.

 After the final paper, Dr Fedor uploaded the solutions.
-It can be found here or here.
-(MH3110 Ordinary Differential Equations Past Year Paper Solution)
+It can be found on the right.
+(MH3110 Ordinary Differential Equations Past Year Paper Solution and Tutorials and Quiz and Assigment).
+Password is mh3110.
+EYNTK = everything you need to know.

 I think getting full marks for the 48% and losing 15 marks for the final paper would bring you to the A- band already.